NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/04-csv-to-shapefile-in-R/04-csv-to-shapefile-in-R.md

-So, we have coordinate values in our `data.frame` but in order to convert our `data.frame` to a `SpatialPointsDataFrame`, we also need to know the CRS associated with those coordinate values.
+So, we have coordinate values in our `data.frame` but in order to convert our `data.frame` to a `SpatialPointsDataFrame`, we also need to know the CRS associated with these coordinate values.

 There are several ways to figure out the CRS of spatial data in text format.